Beatriz Silva da Costa

 This article is part of the field of political control studies in the context of coalition presidentialism and the delegation of powers within the Federal intra-executive scope in Brazil.
 Guided by the question: “What were the CGU’s administrative designs between 2001 and 2016?”, The article intends to explore the changes in the administrative designs of the agency in order to verify possible interferences in the degree of discretion and autonomy.
 Using the analytical model of agency design proposed by Lewis (2013), the main findings of the article point to the strengthening of the CGU in the two mandates of FHC (PSDB) and in the mandates of PT and Lula Dilma, both PT and a possible weakening of the organ during the government of Michel Temer (PMDB).
 However, the findings do not allow definitive conclusions in this regard.

-Silva Costa, Beatriz Silva.
+Silva Costa, Beatriz.
 2019.
 “System of Internal Control of the Federal Executive Power: Change and Political Agents in the Constituent National Assembly of 1987.”
 Journal of the General Comptroller of the Union.

 As a very popular topic in the Public Administration literature, many studies have been published about the internal control, but mostly from a perspective of public management or accounting.
 The trajectory of this phenomenon dates to the beginning of the twentieth century and enters the 21st century.
 However, the 1987 National Constituent Assembly marked the beginning of the reformulation of the internal control system of the Federal Executive Power in Brazil in a democratic context.
 This article analyzes what were the institutional changes in the internal control system of the Brazilian Federal Executive between the Constitution of 1967 and 1988.
 Using the theory of institutional changes, this article intends to contribute to the literature of Social Sciences and Political Science on the types of changes that occurred, the types of political agents involved in such changes, as well as interpret the influence of the political context at the time on the results promulgated with the Brazilian Federal Constitution of 1988.